jimernest90/in-our-HTMelement/README.md

 ### What are HTML tags??

 Tags are what surround HTML elements.
-Most Elements have an opening and closing tags.
+Most Elements have an opening and closing tags.<br/>
 The opening tags looks like  &lt;tag> .
-The Closing tag is &lt;/tag> .
-The content for the HTML element goes between the tags like this: &lt;tag> Content &lt;/tag>
+The Closing tag is &lt;/tag> . <br/>
+The content for the HTML element goes between the tags like this: &lt;tag> Content &lt;/tag> <br/>
 &lt;h1>&lt;/h1> to &lt;h6>&lt;/h6> are title tags from biggest to smallest. <br/>
 &lt;p> &lt;/p> are paragraph tags. <br/>